PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 ### Significantly revamped performance

-When running on OSS Clickhouse, we now automatically create (during the weekends) columns for event and person properties which preprocess some of the heaviest operations when running queries.
+When running on OSS ClickHouse, we now automatically create (during the weekends) columns for event and person properties which pre-process some of the heaviest operations when running queries.
 This can speed up your slower queries 2-25x.

 ### Advanced engagement cohorts

-You can now better analyze engagement among your users, by understanding casual and power users in more detail.
+You can now better analyze engagement among your users by understanding casual and power users in more detail.
 Create automatic user cohorts based on actions performed by users in the last N days.
-You can select users who have performed more than, exactly or less than any given number of actions/events, and customize the time range you care about.
+You can select users who have performed more than, exactly, or less than any given number of actions/events, and customize the time range you care about.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_28_0-engagement-chorts.png" alt="" />

 ### SAML support

 Users with a PostHog Scale license can now enable SAML authentication and automatic user provisioning in their instance.
 If your company uses a centralized identity provider (IdP), this is a great way to reduce IT overhead and improve compliance.
 Head over to our [SAML docs](/docs/user-guides/sso#saml) for details on how to enable this.

 ### Advanced funnel building

-Last release we shipped a significant improvements to our funnels experience.
-We are still on our mission to enable anyone to get a deep understanding of their users conversion.
+In our [last release](https://posthog.com/blog/the-posthog-array-1-27-0) we shipped significant improvements to our funnels experience.
+We are still on a mission to enable anyone to get a deep understanding of their user conversion rates.
 In this release, we're including even more features to build advanced funnel visualizations to enable deeper diving.
-Such features include things as custom step ordering, event exclusions, conversion time range window, among others.
+Such features include custom step ordering, event exclusions, conversion time range window, and more.

 <img src="https://posthog-static-files.s3.us-east-2.amazonaws.com/Website-Assets/Array/1_28_0-advanced-funnels.png" alt="" />

 ### Improvements & fixes
 - Significant improvements to plugins development experience
-- Improved session recording list, particularly when there's multiple recordings for a session.
+- Improved session recording list, particularly when there's multiple recordings for a session
 - Fixed broken links when sharing dashboards publicly
 - Multiple fixes on tooltips
 - Fixed bugs around cohort calculation